18 Tips To Help Prevent Pests In Your Home

 - Keep trash containers clean and sealed, both indoors and outdoors.

 - Repair or replace damaged screens on windows and doors.

 - Fix all leaks, no matter how small.

 It’s important to note that even though you can do all of the above, some pests are persistent and sneaky.
-If you continue to have a pest control related problem, it’s important that you contact a trained professional in this field.
-Make sure they have trusted experience related to your pest problem and that they’re licensed and insured.
+If you continue to have a home pest control-related problem, it’s important that you contact a trained professional in this field.
+Ensure they have trusted experience related to your pest problem and that they’re licensed and insured.